3mam/funcTools/README.md

-My functions that fill the gaps in JavaScript functional programming.
+My functions that fill the gaps in JavaScript for functional programming.